 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

 Indian Rocks Beach is Clearwater Beach’s quieter cousin.
 It’s not too quiet, but it definitely gives off much more of a local vibe.
 I used to be lucky enough to live right across the bridge from IRB, and it was the beach I most frequented.
-In this guide I’ll spill on the best restaurants and things to do, as well as where to stay and some tips for your visit!
+In this guide, I’ll spill on the best things to do in Indian Rocks Beach!

 Also, if you live in the Tampa Bay Area, or if you are visiting for an extended period of time, I highly recommend taking some time to explore all of the other fun beaches in this area!
-St. Pete and Clearwater are the better known ones, but along IRB there’s also Indian Shores, Redington, Madeira, and Treasure Island to name a few more!
+St. Pete and Clearwater are the better-known ones, but along IRB there’s also Indian Shores, Redington, Madeira, and Treasure Island to name a few more!

-Things to do in Indian Rocks Beach
+Fun things to do in Indian Rocks Beach, Florida

 Relax at the beach